Profile information

 Irish: FluentThis host offers a language exchange

-A static campervan down by the barn with a double bed, sink and cooker and electricity (pending) is a fairly contained living space for a person or couple.
+At the moment there is static campervan down by the barn with a double bed, sink and cooker and electricity (run from the house) is a fairly contained living space for a person or couple.
 There is a hot shower in the house and a toilet in the shed too.

 What else ...